Fort Macleod is located at the junction of Highways 3 and 2, 103 miles south of Calgary.

 - Fort Macleod Golf & Country Club, western Canada’s oldest golf course (established 1890).

-- The Fort–Museum of the North West Mounted Police, a replica of Fort Macleod, features the history of the North West Mounted Police.
+- The Fort–Museum of the North West Mounted Police, a replica of Fort Macleod, features the history of the North West Mounted Police and houses the visitor centre.

 - North West Mounted Police 1884 Barracks Provincial Historic Site.

-- Local re-creation of the official RCMP Musical Ride.
+- Local re-creation of the official RCMP Musical Ride (July–August).

 - Head-Smashed-In Buffalo Jump, one of the oldest, largest and best-preserved buffalo jumps in the word, is located about 3 miles north of Fort Macleod via Highway 2 and 10 miles; guided walks available in July and August.